NickBarreto/slash-consonance/README.md

 # Update 2018-09-10

 Since it has rebranded, this project has been updated and renamed in turn to _slash-consonance_.
 This project used to be called _slash-bibliocloud_.

+## Upgrade considerations

-Note that you'll need to change your 'bibliocloud_token' config var in Heroku to 'consonance_token' when upgrading.
+You'll need to change your 'bibliocloud_token' config var in Heroku to 'consonance_token' when upgrading from slash-bibliocloud.
+Other than that you may also need to update your settings within Slack so the replies are posted using the new branding.

 _Search Consonance from within Slack_